Welcome to the RSGCD

 To learn more, please continue to browse our website.
 We thank you for stopping by.
 With questions or for additional information, please contact us today!

 POSITION DESCRIPTION: Under minimal direction, the General Manager manages all district operations to provide protection to existing water wells, prevent waste, promote conservation, and preserve and protect the groundwater resources of the county.
 The General Manager also provides assistance to the Board of Directors, support for professional and technical staff, and manages all District activities with Federal, State, County, local, and private agencies.

 The General Manager reports to the Board of Directors and is responsible for the overall operations for the effective and efficient management of the day-to-day activities of the District.
 Expected work week – approximately 20 hours.

 This District’s mission is to develop and implement an efficient, economic, and environmentally sound groundwater management program to protect, preserve for the future, and enhance the water resources for the benefit of the citizens and of the District.

-Notice for board Meeting
+Notice for Meeting